JK-Tech24/MSc-AI-ePortfolio/index.md

 ## Dissertation

 My dissertation is included in the **MSc Computing Project** section of this repository.
-It represents the final part of my MSc journey and reflects the research, technical ability, and understanding I developed throughout the programme.
+It focuses on developing an **AI-powered early-warning framework** for the early detection and mitigation of delays and cost overruns in construction project management, using project-controls data and a transparent dashboard-based approach.
+The final version presented here is aligned with the corrected dissertation, the evaluated dashboard run, and the uploaded workflow diagram, showing how the framework combines EVM indicators, interpretable scoring, and comparative AI components to support practical decision-making.

 ---